 By examining symptoms and symptom clusters of post-deployed OEF/OIF Veterans, VA will have the ability to continually assess the health status and health care utilization of OEF/OIF Veterans.
 Specifically, VA will be able to measure the prevalence of MUS, identify symptoms that are related to combat-related exposures, and identify co-morbid conditions.
 By knowing this information, VA can provide more comprehensive care to the patient vs. reacting and treating individual symptoms.

-DRA: Military and Environmental Exposures, Autoimmunity and Allergy, Cardiovascular Disease
+DRA: Military and Environmental Exposures, Autoimmunity, Allergy, and Inflammation, Cardiovascular Disease

 MeSH Terms: none